ssd-tutorials/shopping-list/README.md

-# shopping-list
+# Shopping List with AngularJS, PHP and SQLite
-Exercise files for the course Shopping List with AngularJS, PHP and SQLite
+Exercise files for the course **Shopping List with AngularJS, PHP and SQLite**